axvr/archive/2025/atria/wiki/Design/Hosts.md

 compiler) and often defer much of the complicated busy work to the programmer (e.g. manual memory management).
 While AOT compilation of a dynamic language is possible, it almost universally results in worse performance than JIT compilation does.
-In the case of a dynamic high level language like Enqueue, simply using an existing powerful JIT and GC can provide excellent performance practically for free.
+In the case of a dynamic high level language like Catalyst, simply using an existing powerful JIT and GC can provide excellent performance practically for free.
 In particular, the JVM and CLR are extremely fast;
 OpenJDK HotSpot is designed for long running servers, and its ZGC garbage